 ivatar).
 The reference implementation still supports redirects to a list of allowed domains.
 The maintainer made the issue public right away.

 I then proceeded to contact the other vulnerable implementors and server instances I had discovered to notify them about the issue and the updated API specification.
 Three implementors and five server instances responded promptly within a day and pushed updates and patched their servers.
-Four days later, and I’ve not heard back from any more implementors or server instances.
+Four days later, and I haven’t heard back from any more implementors or server instances.

 I’ve found two of the open redirect server domains in the Cisco PhishTank phishing database, and two other domains in email spam blocklists.
 Two other of the server administrators I contacted volunteered log-confirmations of abuse of their open redirects.